 - Perhaps if the military government that toppled Nkrumah had not been so intent to obliterate his name from everything in Ghana, there would have been no need for his rehabilitation and everything Nkrumah would have been seen in the proper perspective as the one who won for us our independence and who was bold in his work in the social, economic and political transformation of our country.

 For me Danquah played an important role in the history of Ghana, he was a good scholar but did not fulfil his potential because he lacked the political acumen of timing his moves.
 Danquah was a respectable intellectual and the Danquah Institute must do more to project his contribution to the colonial struggle but certainly not at the expense of disparaging Nkrumah.

-Nkrumah could see further because he stood on the shoulders of those of like of Casely-Hayford, Akilagpa Sawyerr, FV Nanka-Bruce and yes Dr. Danquah and for that we must applaud his place and time in the history of this nation and Africa and for completing the work of those who came before him.
+Nkrumah could see further because he stood on the shoulders of those like of Casely-Hayford, Akilagpa Sawyerr, FV Nanka-Bruce and yes Dr Danquah and for that, we must applaud his place and time in the history of this nation and Africa and for completing the work of those who came before him.